 The main local tax is the IMI (Imposto Municipal Sobre Imóveis), applicable to property owners.
 Rates differ by municipality and contribute to local services like waste collection and street maintenance.
 If you own property on the last day of the tax year, you’re liable for IMI.
 Homes valued over €600,000 incur a higher tax called AIMI, which is often seen as a “wealth” tax.

 The income tax rate expats in Portugal pay depends on their residency status and employment situation.
-In Portugal, non-residents are generally taxed at a flat rate of 25 percent on their Portuguese-sourced income.
+For non-residents, the Portugal tax rate for foreigners is generally fixed at a flat 25 percent on Portuguese-sourced income.
+To simplify estimating your liability, consider using a Portugal tax calculator for foreigners, which helps approximate your annual tax responsibilities.

 Residents are subject to progressive tax rates based on their worldwide income.
 However, some residents are also registered in the Non-Habitual Residency (NHR) regime, which, as discussed previously, offers beneficial tax treatment for ten years.
 Personal income tax, or Imposto sobre o Rendimento das Pessoas Singulares (IRS), applies to Portuguese residents and non-residents earning Portuguese-sourced income.